yaaminiv/yaaminiv.github.io/_posts/2017-06-20-Manchester-Conditioning-Update.md

 |   **13**  |     6/23/17    |        23 ºC       |
 | **14-26** | 6/24/17-7/6/17 |        23 ºC       |

+Another thing Laura saw was the return of the stringy stuff in my tanks.
+It's definitely related to the Reed's past we're feeding.

 I'll be back on Day 13 to check on things and Laura will continue to raise the set point and check the AVTECH.